Tariq Hayat Khan, MCPS, FCPS

 Time to ponder

 An editorial in Journal of Pakistan Medical Association in a 2008 issue highlighted important weaknesses in the hospital care, particularly the emergency care of children in the hospital settings.
-The main areas of weaknesses note were an inadequate triage system, substandard, delayed and inappropriate assessment and treatment along with insufficient monitoring.15 The authors noted that pediatric resuscitation skills are essential for everyone involved in providing pediatric care.
-The authors suggested to establish a central body, such as a Resuscitation Council, to set standards and co-ordinate training programs and certification, and to make resuscitation training a statutory requirement.
+The main areas of weaknesses note were an inadequate triage system, substandard, delayed and inappropriate assessment and treatment along with insufficient monitoring.

 Resuscitation Council would need federal government approval to work as an independent institution to drive the healthcare institutes to provide an effective resuscitation service.
-It must also oversee the resuscitation training of the staff, besides issuing guidelines regarding availability of appropriate equipment, financial planning, and the quality issues and protocols.16
+It must also oversee the resuscitation training of the staff, besides issuing guidelines regarding availability of appropriate equipment, financial planning, and the quality issues and protocols.

 Suggested plan